-- Have monthly meetings with parents and students about academics as well as self-care supports; student council meetings will take place separately from the parent council. - o Continue the Bilingual Parent Advisory and ensure that the meetings are quarterly. - Continue the Special Education Advisory Council Meetings and ensure that the meetings take place quarterly. - Continue the Early Childhood Advisory Council Meetings and ensure that the meetings take place quarterly.
+- Have monthly meetings with parents and students about academics as well as self-care supports; student council meetings will take place separately from the parent council. - Continue the Bilingual Parent Advisory and ensure that the meetings are quarterly. - Continue the Special Education Advisory Council Meetings and ensure that the meetings take place quarterly. - Continue the Early Childhood Advisory Council Meetings and ensure that the meetings take place quarterly. - Continue the Nutrition Advisory Council alongside school level student councils.
+Ensure that the meetings take place quarterly.

-Goal #3: Facilities and Finance
+Goal #3: Facilities, Finance, and Staff Support

-The Orange Public Schools will continue to redesign the fiscal management, operations, and human resources of the organization to ensure a system of accountability, transparency, and efficiency for the optimal delivery of services.
+The Orange Public Schools will continue to redesign the fiscal management, operations, and human resources of the organization to ensure a system of accountability, transparency, and efficiency for the optimal delivery of services for partnerships to flourish and staff to be retained across the district.

-- Create a district budget under constraints that accommodates and supports the needs of central office departments, all schools and students while sustaining systems that have yielded results through a strategic assessment of data - Analyze and clarify how all budgeted funds are allocated and expended at the department and school levels - Examine and evaluate contracted services provided to the district and continuously improve effectiveness - Identify and execute capital projects (short term/long term, prioritized, and categorized on the basis of need)
+- 1) Create a district budget under constraints that accommodates and supports the needs of central office departments, all schools and students while sustaining systems that have yielded results through a strategic assessment of data - Analyze and clarify how all budgeted funds are allocated and expended at the department and school levels. - Examine and evaluate contracted services provided to the district and continuously improve effectiveness. - Identify and execute capital projects (short term/long term, prioritized, and categorized on the basis of need.) - o Transfers from account lines on the district level will decrease by 25% from the previous school year